mustansarfiaz/SA2-Net/README.md

 ## Contact
-Should you have any questions, please create an issue on this repository or contact us at mustansar.fiaz@mbzuai.ac.ae
+If you have any questions, please create an issue on this repository or contact us at mustansar.fiaz@mbzuai.ac.ae

 <hr />